Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 end
 ```

-So, what we want this `CachedNode` do, is that we want it to store the forward evaluation result of a `Node`:
+So, to store the forward evaluation result of a `Node` with `CachedNode` when it is constructed, we need to forward propagate
+the comput-graph recorded in `Node` and assign it to the cache:

 ```julia
 function CachedNode(f, args...; kwargs...)